smarie/python-parsyfiles/README.md

 ### 1- Intended audience

 * developers looking for an easy way to parse dictionaries and simple objects from various formats (json, properties, cfg, csv...) using standard python libraries.
-They can combine this library with [classtools_autocode](https://github.com/smarie/python-classtools-autocode) to preserve compact, readable and content-validated classes.
+They can combine this library with [classtools_autocode](https://github.com/smarie/python-classtools-autocode) or [attrs](https://attrs.readthedocs.io/en/stable/) to preserve compact, readable and content-validated classes.

 * developers who already know how to parse their various files independently, but looking for a higher-level tool to read complex objects made of several files/folders and potentially requiring to combine several parsers.